lorenzo-stoakes/janus/README.md

 # Janus

-Janus is a sports trading toolset consisting of the following components:
+Janus is a betfair sports trading toolset consisting of the following components:

 - __jupiter__: Reads a live market data stream and transmits it to other components while writing the data for future analysis.